dougeby/IntuneDocs/intune/app-protection-policy.md

 Windows devices are currently not supported.
 However, you can use Windows Information Protection, which offers similar functionality.
 For details, see [Protect your enterprise data using Windows Information Protection (WIP)](https://technet.microsoft.com/itpro/windows/keep-secure/protect-enterprise-data-using-wip).

+> [!IMPORTANT]
+> The Intune Company Portal is required on the device to recieve App Protection Policies on Android.
+Learn more (about the Intune Company Portal requirement)[https://docs.microsoft.com/en-us/intune/end-user-mam-apps-android#access-apps].

 ## How app protection policies protect app data